Skip to main content Skip to secondary navigation

 Jude Wolf

 Hi!
-My name is Jude (he/him), and I am a sophomore majoring in Biology and Art Practice.
+My name is Jude (he/him), and I am a junior majoring in Biology and Art Practice.
 I am pre-med and from Denver, Colorado.
-Aside from being passionate about sharing my love of chemistry, I enjoy the arts (mainly film and photography), getting outside, trying new food, and fostering senior dogs.
+Aside from being super passionate about chemistry, I enjoy the arts, the outdoors, trying new food, doing cancer research, and fostering senior dogs.
 Coming to Stanford from a large public high school with no chemistry background was intimidating at first– but STEMentors showed me that everyone has the ability to succeed, and you are never alone in the transition.

 Founders